ifwe/bruce/doc/design.md

 Bruce provides optional message rate limiting on a per-topic basis.
-The motivation is to deal with situations in which buggy client code sends an unreasonably large volume of messages to some topic T. Without rate limiting, this might stress the Kafka cluster to the point where it can no longer keep up with the message volume.
+The motivation is to deal with situations in which buggy client code sends an unreasonably large volume of messages for some topic T. Without rate limiting, this might stress the Kafka cluster to the point where it can no longer keep up with the message volume.
 The result is likely to be slowness in message processing that affects many topics, causing Bruce to discard messages across